arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/01-service-bus.md

                 // (default: W3C).
                 options.Correlation.Format = MessageCorrelationFormat.Hierarchical;

+                // The name of the operation used when tracking the request telemetry.
+                // (default: Process)
+                options.Correlation.OperationName = "Order";

                 // The name of the Azure Service Bus message property that has the transaction ID.
                 // ⚠ Only used when the correlation format is configured as Hierarchical.
                 // (default: Transaction-Id).